Kishan Singh Gargaj

 Kishan Singh Gargaj (1886-1926) was an Indian revolutionary from Punjab and was one of the founders of the Babbar Akali movement.
 Known mainly for his martyrdom for the cause of the movement, he was one of the renowned martyrs in the Babbar Akali movement.

 Early life

-The only son of his father Fateh Singh, Kishan Singh was born at village Baring, Jalandhar district, a place just two furlongs to the east of Jalandhar Cantonment.
+He was born in Birring Jat Sikh family and was only son of his father Fateh Singh, Kishan Singh was born at village Birring, Jalandhar district, a place just two furlongs to the east of Jalandhar Cantonment.
 Before he entered on political activities, he was in Indian army for a period of about fifteen years serving in Battalion no. 35.
 He was promoted to the rank of Havaldar Major and was due for promotion as Jamadar when he resigned his service.
 While in the army, he was once accused of the anti-British remarks and detained in Quarter Guard for 28 days.